Advice Hub logo

 Just follow the instructions on the last page of the stage one academic appeal form and send it (together with your evidence) to appeals@hw.ac.uk

-You should receive an immediate automated response acknowledging receipt of your email.
+You should receive an immediate automated response from the appeals team acknowledging receipt of your email.

 How long will it take for me to get an outcome to my stage one Academic Appeal?

 The guidelines allow for 30 working days (6 weeks).
-However, this can be longer if the team who process academic appeals are receiving a high volume of appeals.
-They will send your stage one appeal and evidence to your school for consideration.
+However, this can be longer if the university team who process academic appeals are receiving a high volume of appeals.
+The appeals team send your stage one appeal and evidence to your school for their consideration and decision.

 What if I am making an Academic Appeal about my degree classification and my Graduation is scheduled to happen in four weeks and I may not have the appeal outcome by then?

 Unfortunately, if you want your academic appeal to be considered, you will need to delay your graduation.
 You cannot make an academic appeal and graduate at the same time.
-When you graduate, you are accepting the degree classification offered by the University and can no longer ask for the decision.
+When you graduate, you are accepting the degree classification offered by the University and can no longer ask for the decision to be reviewed.

 What do I need to do to give my Academic Appeal the best chance of being upheld (succeeding)?